Stability manifolds of varieties with finite Albanese morphisms: Surface case

 Let $\sigma_0=(\cP_0,Z_0)$ be a stability condition in $U$ with $\ker Z_0=(1, \beta_0,\alpha_0)\cdot \R$.
 Applying an element of $\glt$ on $\sigma_0$, one can assume that $Z_0=Z_{\alpha_0,\beta_0}$.
 By \cite[Lemma 6.20]{Emolo-Benjamin:lecture-notes}, $\cP_0((0,1])=\Coh^{\beta_0}(S)\ni F[1]$.
 This leads to a contradiction that $Z_{\alpha_0,\beta_0}(F[1])\in \R_{>0}$.
 Therefore, we must have $\alpha>\Phi_{S,H}(\beta)$. \end{proof}

-\begin{Cor} Let $(S,H)$ be a smooth polarized surface such that its Albanese morphism is finite, then $\Stab_H(S)$ is connected and contractible. \end{Cor} \begin{proof} By Corollary \ref{cor:albfiniteimplygeom} and Proposition \ref{prop:geomstabform}, $\Stab_H(S)$ is homeomorphic to a $\glt$-principal bundle over $\{(\alpha,\beta)\in\R^2|\alpha>\Phi_{S,H}(\beta)\}$, which is contractible. \end{proof} \begin{Cor} The space of stability conditions of an irregular surface with Picard rank one is connected and contractible. \end{Cor} \begin{proof} The Albanese morphism of the irregular surface $S$ is non-trivial.
-It does not contract any curve, since otherwise its Picard rank is at least $2$.
-Let $H$ be an ample divisor, then $\Stab(S)=\Stab_H(S)$, which is contractible by Corollary \ref{cor:contractible}. \end{proof}
+\begin{Cor} Let $(S,H)$ be a smooth polarized surface such that its Albanese morphism is finite, then $\Stab_H(S)$ is connected and contractible. \end{Cor} \begin{proof} By Corollary \ref{cor:albfiniteimplygeom}, Proposition \ref{prop:geomstabform}, and \cite[Example 2.12(2)]{LahozRojaz}, $\Stab_H(S)$ is homeomorphic to a $\glt$-principal bundle over $\{(\alpha,\beta)\in\R^2|\alpha>\frac{\beta^2}2\}$.
+It follows that $\Stab_H(S)$ is connected and contractible. \end{proof} \begin{Cor} The space of stability conditions of an irregular surface with \nes rank one is connected and contractible. \end{Cor} \begin{proof} The Albanese morphism of an irregular surface $S$ is non-constant.
+It does not contract any curve, since otherwise the \nes rank of $S$ is at least $2$.
+Therefore the Albanese morphism is finite.
+Let $H$ be an ample divisor, then $\Stab(S)=\Stab_H(S)$, which is connected and contractible by Corollary \ref{cor:contractible}. \end{proof}